- Get Involved

 - Participate in a variety of off-grounds community service and conservation projects

-- Make enrichment for the animals and provide office support
+- Make enrichment for the animals, provide clerical support, and other activities as needed

 Year-Round ZOOTeens can support all the seasonal opportunities; in addition they may:

 - Handle live animals for the purpose of public education

 - Serve in leadership positions on the ZOOTeen Executive Board and Committees

 - Participate in advanced projects such as Zoo Snoozin’s, Humane Society and more